 Advice on avoiding these issues

 - Ask your surgeon how often they recommend the catheter itself be changed.
 Ideally around every 2/3 weeks, any longer and you run the risk of the tube getting stuck to the bladder wall as your immune system tries to heal the site over the balloon and internal parts.
 When scheduling a catheter change with your local district nurses, be firm and explain the surgeon said every x amount of weeks.
-If they argue, stand strong and say you’d like to avoid the tube getting encrusted inside, which would then need another operation to rectify (worse case scenario).
+If they argue, stand strong and say you’d like to avoid the tube getting encrusted inside, which would then need another operation to rectify (worst-case scenario).
 Sometimes if you appear like you know your stuff to these people, they cannot argue with facts.
 If you’re still faced with huge delays in getting it routinely changed, ask for a letter from your urologist stating how often and why.
 They cannot argue with your specialist.

 - Try not to cancel/reschedule any routine catheter changes to prevent complications through your natural immune systems response to seeing the SPC as essentially a foreign body.
 If rescheduling cannot be avoided, take the next available opportunity!